-4.1.8 Residential turning heads
+4.1.10 Residential turning heads

-To be provided on 'A' and 'B' class roads, high frequency bus routes, and other busy routes.
+Normally to be provided on 'A' and 'B' class roads, high frequency bus routes, and other busy routes.

 The area required for turning should not form part of the overall space required for parking.
+Driveway width subject to change, see Driveway widths above.
+Larger turning areas may be required if it is necessary to accommodate delivery vehicles.

-4.1.9 Surfacing and drainage
+4.1.11 Surfacing and drainage

-Driveways to be surface in a bound material (not loose gravel) within 5m of highway and must be drained to prevent the unregulated discharge of surface water onto the highway.
+Driveways to be surfaced in a bound material (not loose gravel) within 5m of the highway and must be drained to prevent the unregulated discharge of surface water onto the highway.
+This is to prevent the transportation of gravel into the street which may present a hazard and to ensure that highway drainage remains capable of dealing with highway water only.
+Alternative permeable surfacing is likely to be acceptable subject to approval.

-4.1.10 Driveway approach
+4.1.12 Driveway approach

 In a conventional layout driveways should be angled perpendicular to the carriageway.
 Only in exceptional circumstances would a driveway that is located at an acute angle be acceptable, for instance at the end of a cul-de-sac where there is ample space to manoeuvre in order to exit the street in a forward direction.
-Parallel parking at the back of the footway is unlikely to be acceptable due to the potential conflict with pedestrians.
+Parallel parking immediately at the back of a footway is unlikely to be acceptable due to the potential conflict with pedestrians.